 Dated 5th February 1794. [*]

-Attorney Wallis was in London at this time, advising Charles about his petition [amongst other matters for a number of other clients], as he was in Town at the time, noting in his journal – ‘July 18th About 12 o’clock at night, returned from London to Truro – having been wanting from home [since] 24th January last.’
+Attorney Wallis was in London at this time, advising Charles about his petition [amongst other matters for a number of other clients], noting in his journal – ‘July 18th About 12 o’clock at night, returned from London to Truro – having been wanting from home [since] 24th January last.’
 For some reason there are no entries in his journal between those dates.
 Perhaps he was had left his journal at home, and recorded details of this period in London in another note book – now missing.

 Charles’s petition was duly referred to the Excise Commissioners, who were strongly opposed to his release, endorsing on the back –